 Even at 17 years old, Jordan Jansen is keenly aware of the effect his singing has on others.
 He sees the joy his voice brings to their faces and the warmth it ignites in their hearts, and while he keeps a level head about his talent and rapidly rising fame, it is the joy his singing brings to others that makes him love what he does.

 "When I sing, I like to look around and see people with smiles on their faces," Jordan says.
 "It makes me happy."

 His video of the Leonard Cohen song "Hallelujah" is a goosebump blend of raw emotion and soaring melody, demonstrating a vocal skill and spiritual depth usually found in someone of far greater years.
 It's no surprise, then, that fans responded in droves.
-His YouTube channel has millions of channel views, his videos have been viewed over forty million times, and his channel on the site has over 340,000 subscribers, making it one of the most subscribed Australian channels of all time.
+His YouTube channel has millions of channel views, his videos have been viewed nearly fifty million times, and his channel on the site is approaching 350,000 subscribers, making it one of the most subscribed Australian channels of all time.

 Jordan would like to extend special thanks to his generous sponsors which include: Salon VIP and Matt Ward Vocal Studios.